ANM05/quotes/README.md

 | Click           | Call a form submit function |                              |
 | click           | Call a delete function      |                              |

-##Known Bugs
+## Known Bugs
 The page displays the date the quote was posted instead of days passed since the quote was posted.
+Confirm delete returns true even when false
 ## Technologies Used
 The project is created using angular which implements the following languages: html